-Seven Western states sign deal to expand electric-car charging networks
+Arizona joins 7 Western states in deal to expand electric-car charging networks (update)

 READ THIS: Colorado simplifies electric-car incentive, but axes used models

-The plan all seven states agreed to includes five areas each will collaborate on to ensure cohesiveness across the region.
+The plan agreed to by all eight states includes five areas each will collaborate on to ensure cohesiveness across the region.

-Each state will develop practices to encourage electric car ownership; develop charging station operation standards; identify ways to incorporate charging stations into future building development; encourage automakers to stock more electric cars in the states; and minimize inconsistency between charging infrastructure.
+Each state will develop practices to encourage electric car ownership, develop charging station operation standards, and identify ways to incorporate charging stations into future building development.

+They will also encourage automakers to stock more electric cars in the states; and minimize inconsistency between charging infrastructure.

 On the political spectrum, it's a win in Colorado since the project requires no additional funding.

-Note: EDITOR'S NOTE: This post was originally published on October 10, 2017.
-It was updated on October 23 to reflect the addition of Arizona to the original seven states in the agreement.